- When it’s Done:

 Remove the steak from the refrigerator and let it reach room temperature — around 30 minutes.
 Trim excess fat to avoid flare-ups, and vertically slash the thin piece of fat around the outside of the steak to keep it from curling.
 Liberally apply coarse salt and freshly ground pepper.
 Flip the steak and repeat the process.2

-Prep the steak.
+Prep and season the steak.

 Place the steak at the hottest part of the grate, directly above the coals, and let it sear for two to three minutes, then flip the steak and sear the other side for two to three minutes.
 During the searing process, resist the urge to move the steak around with the tongs, as this will prevent optimal grill marks.
 Close the lid to prevent flare-ups.3